tacigomess/COUGHVID/README.md

 [4] Orlandic, L., Teijeiro, T., and Atienza, D. The COUGHVID crowdsourcing dataset: A corpus for the study of large-scale cough analysis algorithms.
 ArXiv, pp. 1-11, 2020.

 [5] Fakhry, A., Jiang, X., Xiao, J. et al. Virufy: A Multi-Branch Deep Learning Network for Automated Detection of COVID-19.
 ArXiv, pp. 1-9, 2021.

+[6] Dosovitskiy, A., Beyer, L., Kolesnikov, A. et al. An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale.
+ArXiv, pp. 1-22.
+2020.
 <!--
 1- https://www.nature.com/articles/s41467-020-18685-1